MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-work-order.md

 > [!Note]
 > The **Show Chart** ribbon command is *not* impacted by the **Show Simplified Work Order Commands** setting.

-## Additional Notes
+## Additional notes

-The Getting Started Work Order create form does not support switching forms.
+The getting started work order create form does not support switching forms.
 If added as a form to other parts of the app, switching to this form will leave you unable to switch back.

 ### See also